Blog

-Toes
+Toes and nails

 Our nails tend to grow more slowly and more thickly as we get older.
 This is often a result of reduced circulation and years of bashing them against the inside of the end of shoes which make them thicken.

-Nails are protection for the end of a toe.
+The function of a nail is to protect the end of a toe.
 Trauma or repeat stress stimulates the body’s protective mechanism making the nails thicker so they offer more protection.
-This increases the pressure on the end of the toe and makes the sore and the nails harder to cut.
-One person in 50 will develop a condition called onychogryphosis.
-A thickened nail that looks like a ram’s horn – unsightly and painful when pressing against shoes.
+This increases the pressure on the end of the toe and can make them sore, even painful, and the nails harder to cut.

-This can occur at any age but is more likely as we get older.
+This can occur at any age but is more likely as we get older and anyone with onychogryphosis can benefit from visiting a Podiatrist.

 Thickened nails often need to be reduced and shaped with an electric file before they can be cut.
-This reduces discomfort, pressure and maintains the foot in better condition and prevents it from getting worse.
+This reduces discomfort, pain, pressure and maintains the foot in better condition and prevents it from getting worse.

 The foot comprises 26 bones, 12 of which are in the mid-section.
 A big hip joint is well designed to take the whole body weight but that same weight has to go through each individual bone and small joint in the mid-foot.
 Risk factors include genetic predisposition, injury to the area and overuse.

 Runners and people who stand for a living are more likely to develop problems.
-Good trainer-type shoes will help to minimise stress to the feet.
+Good trainer-type shoes will help to minimise stress and ease pressure on joints as well as judicious use of the right orthotic insoles.

 Commonly found over a joint surface, between the toes or on the sole of the foot, corns are a common cause of pain.
 They are usually caused by pressure and friction.
-Corns are areas of callous with a hard central portion that focuses pressure on the underlying structure and can cause momentary, eye-watering pain when compressed.
+Corns are areas of callous with a hard central portion that focuses pressure on the underlying structure and can cause momentary, sharp, eye-watering pain when compressed.
 They are formed of dead skin and have no blood supply.

 A verruca is different because it is a viral infection of the skin and has a blood supply.
 Verrucas can also cause pain because they are also rich in nerve tissue.
 This means that when they are compressed – they hurt!